Hyperthyroidism In Pregnancy

 WHAT YOU SHOULD KNOW:

 You may need to return for more blood tests to check your thyroid hormone level.
 This will show if you are getting the right amount of medicine.
-Do not stop taking medicines without first talking to your primary healthcare provider.
+Do not stop taking medicines without talking to your PHP first.
 Write down your questions so you remember to ask them during your visits.

 Keep track of your baby's movements:

 Keep track of how much your baby moves every day.
 This can be done in the morning, in the evening, or both.
 Wait 1 hour after you eat.
 Write down every movement that you feel from your baby.
-You may want to count for an extra 30 minutes if you are having trouble feeling movement.
-Ask your primary healthcare provider for more information on how to keep track of your baby's movements.
-Contact your primary healthcare provider if your baby is moving less.
+If you have trouble feeling movement, wait an extra 30 minutes.
+Ask for more information on how to keep track of your baby's movements.
+Contact your PHP if your baby is moving less.

 Keep track of your blood pressure and weight:

 - Weigh yourself daily before breakfast after you urinate.
-Keep track of your daily weights and take the record with you to your prenatal visits.
+Write down your daily weight and take the record with you to your prenatal visits.

 - Your baby is moving less.